xbeat/Machine-Learning/README.md

 Introduction to Supervised Machine Learning

 Supervised Machine Learning is a fundamental concept in artificial intelligence where an algorithm learns from labeled training data to make predictions or decisions on new, unseen data.
 This process involves a dataset with input features and corresponding target variables, which the model uses to learn patterns and relationships.

+## Unlocking Image-Based Math Problem Solving with Qwen-2 VL and GNNs

+Introduction to Image-Based Math Problem Solving

+Image-based math problem solving is a challenging task that combines computer vision and natural language processing.
+Qwen-2 VL and Graph Neural Networks (GNN) offer powerful tools for tackling this challenge.
+This presentation explores how these technologies can be leveraged to solve mathematical problems presented in image format.

 ## Probabilistic Graphical Models in Python